Joaquim-Keloglanian/II3502_Lab6/report/screenshots/SCREENSHOTS.md

 ## Notes

 - These screenshots document **local execution** with PySpark in `local[*]` mode (uses all available CPU cores)
-- Focus on **terminal output** showing Spark job execution stages, not Spark UI/browser
+- Includes **both terminal output** (Screenshots 1-5) and **Spark UI web interface** (Screenshot 6)
-- The 5 screenshots cover the complete pipeline:
+- The 6 screenshots cover the complete pipeline:
   1. Initialization → 2.
 Loading & Cleaning → 3.
 Transformation & Aggregation → 4.
 Saving → 5.
-Verification
+Verification → 6.
+Spark UI
 - Keep total screenshot count minimal (5) to maintain report conciseness
 - Each screenshot should be referenced in the report with LaTeX figures:
   - `\ref{fig:spark_init}` for Screenshot 1